zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

 ====
 Overview
 ---
 This is an extra documentation for Assignment 2.
-Most of the questions came from students' e-mails to TAs, further updates might be implemented if necessary.
+Most of the questions came from students' e-mails to TAs over years, further updates might be implemented if necessary.

 Basic Examples for beginners
 ---
+One of the major tasks is to determine what to record, adding necessary recording based on events and save them into files.
-To keep fairness for those people already figured out and started their works, here I will use a very naive and useless example to show how the basic coding thing works under this project.
+Here I will use a very naive and useless example to show how the basic coding thing works under this project.

 The example case is:

 1. Recording how many times user press keys during each session
 2. After ending each session, reset pressed time and recording which session it is.

 ### How to add extra variables for my projects？

-In the life circle of this project, everything is object orientated, so it will be better to define variables within classes.
-You can still define global variables, but this might cause tons of unwanted issues, or even mess up the lifecycle of the whole system if you did something wrong.
+It will be recommanded to define variables within classes instead of defining extra variables globally.
+Though you can still define global variables if preferred, but please understand that global variables within this project might cause tons of unwanted issues, like mess up the lifecycle of the whole system.

-Since most of the events happened in the `Watch.js`, I would recommend you to define most of the variables you want to use in this class.
+Since most of the events happened in the `Watch.js`, I would recommend you to define most of the variables you want to within this class.
 The first thing to do is find the constructor and adding your variables like:

 ```javascript
 constructor(props){